 - A photocopy of passport with Visa

 2) Coming from another U.S. state

 Make a Field Office Visit Appointment by selecting “Apply for a California driver license and already have a driver license from another state.”
-And get a California Driver license.
+And get a California Driver's license.

 Tips for purchasing Vehicles or Bikes in California

-For purchasing a new vehicles you can go to car dealerships.
-Different dealerships might offer different prices for a same vehicle.
+For purchasing a new vehicle you can go to car dealerships.
+Different dealerships might offer different prices for the same vehicle.
 Make sure to do your research and negotiate in order to get the best price.
-Ask questions and be informed about the services they offer and warranty.
+Ask questions and be informed about the services they offer and the warranty.

 How to use Fresno State Wi-Fi?